 Understandably, it’s an experience we want to avoid.
 It can be exhausting.

 How students handle it is largely determined by their temperament, which is affected by a multitude of factors.
 The more obvious reactions are the extremes: poor behaviour, lashing out, belligerence and compete withdrawal.
 Of course, poor behaviour and withdrawal is more complex than just cognitive overload, but at times it is certainly a factor, and I find it strange that little to no conversation ever discusses improving behaviour in the same way that we endorse the elimination of academic cognitive overload – through incrementally improving cognitive skills.
 Inculcating new behaviours surely needs the same level of design and commitment?
 Perhaps less obvious is cognitive overload in students who externally give few clues that they are experiencing it; perhaps they are not reacting because of compliance to the school’s rules or respect for authority, or perhaps because they don’t want to be seen as not understanding what is being taught; peer pressure is huge in all education sectors.
-Perhaps they are having a difficult time outside of the classroom, most certainly a factor affecting higher education students who may have lost their employment during COVID.
-Needless to say, cognitive overload reduces learning.
+Perhaps they are having a difficult time outside of the classroom, most certainly a factor affecting higher education students who may have lost their employment during COVID, have family commitments, have housing issues etc. Needless to say, cognitive overload reduces learning.

 A practical and relatively simple solution to mitigate against too much cognitive load is the design of learning sequences that focus on the building of schema that include lots of formative assessment to check learning.
 Good communication with students also allows you to gauge how students are feeling in their learning, and this can be an extremely useful form of formative assessment too.